davejsmith/gradle-jaranalyzer/README.md

 * JarAnalyzer's API assumes that jars to be analyzed are all in one directory.
 Therefore, the jars are copied from each subproject into `build/jars`.
-* While copying the jars are renamed (to remove version, etc) shorten the names.
+* While copying, the jars are renamed shorten the names.
 If your subprojects contain a common prefix, you can set `jaranalyzer.jarPrefex`.
 The prefix will also be removed from the jar file names.
 Shorter names make the DOT graphics more readable.